VIK Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Surpassed 100 ships in the fleet, including 89 river vessels, 12 ocean ships, and 2 expedition ships.
+• Fleet Expansion: Surpassed 100 ships, including 89 river vessels, 12 ocean ships, and 2 expedition ships.
+Plans to introduce the world's first hydrogen-powered cruise ship.

-• Expanded into new destinations, including river itineraries in India and increased offerings on the Nile and Mekong Rivers.
+• New Itineraries: Expanded offerings in India and increased capacity on the Nile and Mekong Rivers.

-• 54% of guests were repeat travelers, indicating strong brand loyalty.
+• Guest Loyalty: 54% of guests were repeat travelers, indicating strong brand loyalty.

 3. Forward Guidance and Outlook